darrkj/labyrinth/README.md

-I have been playing around lately with [neo4j mazerunner](https://github.com/kbastani/neo4j-mazerunner) project, the handy work of [@kennybastani](https://twitter.com/kennybastani).
+Trying to recreate some fo the functionality of "neo4j mazerunner":https://github.com/kbastani/neo4j-mazerunner project, the handy work of "@kennybastani":https://twitter.com/kennybastani".
 I think that the capabilities are very cool.
-They utilize [Neo4j](), [Docker]() and [GraphX]() for each of there strengths.
-I can see why having it setup as an unmanaged extension is desirable for certain use cases.
-Other times though this can be a bit much, especially if the data is of smaller scale.
-I have created something similar using [igraph]().
+They utilize Neo4j, Docker and GraphX for each of thier strengths.
+For smaller networks though this can be a bit much.
+I have created something similar using igraph.

 You first need the newest version of RNeo4j.